Bouteloua gracilis Blue Grama Seed

 email questions, comments, and orders to email@example.com

-Bouteloua gracilic Blue Grama potted plants are available, $4 each plus UPS shipping.
-Please contact us by email (include your address) for plant shipping costs.
+Bouteloua gracilic Blue Grama potted plants are available, $5.00 each plus boxing/shipping.
+Please contact us by email with your zip code and number of plants for plant shipping cost.

 curtipendula Sideoats Grama